Rani Taj: Early life

-The youngest of two children, from very early on her mother always called her 'Rani.'
+The younger of two children, from very early on her mother always called her 'Rani.'
 The nickname not only stuck but automatically became her stage name.

 In an interview with the BBC Asian Network, she states that both of her parents were born in Mirpur, Pakistan.
 During the construction of The Mangla Dam, like most other British Pakistanis, her family were also displaced from their home.
 One of those was Rani's maternal grandfather who left for Birmingham to look for work in the 1960s.
 After establishing himself he sent for his wife and children.
 Rani's mother was four years old when she joined her father in Britain along with her own mother and siblings.
 Rani's father joined her mother in Britain after they married in 1990.
 Rani Taj was born in Birmingham in 1993.

 Musical influences

 Although, Rani played the dhol since the age of nine, her first instrument was the viola, which she picked up when she was only six whilst at primary school.
 Towards the end of her primary school career she attended a Vaisakhi Mela, where she saw the Dhol Blasters playing dhol.
-She immediately fell in love with the Dhol and asked her mum to buy her one so she could learn to play it.
+She immediately fell in love with the Dhol and asked her mother to buy her one so she could learn to play it.

 Subsequently, after leaving school she decided to receive professional training.
 She spent the first couple of years being taught by Gurcharan Mall of the Dhol Blasters and was later also taught by Harjit Singh of the Azaad Dhol Group.
 Gurcharan Mall had been a dholak player with the group Apna Sangeet and Harjit Singh had been a tabla player with the Azaad Group.
 Both groups were pioneers in their own right and were part of the first generation of bhangra music to hit the Midlands.
 As part of the Dhol Blasters Rani also learned to dance bhangra.
-To gain further experience and provide a service Rani started to play at all kinds of public events such as festivals, parties and weddings.
+To gain further experience and provide a service, Rani started to play at all kinds of public events such as festivals, parties and weddings.
 She initially just wanted to be a regular dhol player like many others but this all changed after her YouTube video went viral.

 Notable sessions

-In the summer of 2010 Rani stood in a street in Stoke on Trent, Staffordshire, dressed in full Punjabi dress and candidly mixed to this and Tinie Tempah's 'Pass Out'.
-This spontaneous mix was recorded and put on YouTube by a friend.
-People all across the world began watching this video and were shocked as well as pleasantly surprised not only to see a female playing a traditionally male instrument but effortlessly.
-Traditionally, a male domain Rani Taj has challenged the idea that certain instruments can be played by men only.
+In May 2010, dhol player Rani Taj gained widespread attention after a video of her performing in Stoke-on-Trent, Staffordshire, was uploaded to YouTube by a friend.
+Dressed in traditional Punjabi attire, she was recorded playing a dhol alongside an impromptu mix of Tinie Tempah's single "Pass Out".

+The video went viral globally, drawing praise for her skill and technique on the dhol—a double-sided barrel drum traditionally played by men in South Asian folk music.
+Her performances have contributed to challenging gender roles within the traditionally male-dominated domain of professional dhol playing.